SCRA State Laws: Comprehensive Guide for Legal Compliance

 Vt.
 Stat.
 Ann. tit.
 12, § 553

-Vermont law tolls the statutes of limitation for those in the military or naval service of the US or Vermont National Guard who are ordered to state active duty and, at the time of entering such service or duty, had a cause of action against another person or had a cause of action against them.
-The statute of limitations is periods of active duty plus an additional 60 days.
+Vermont tolls the limitation statutes for military service members who, at the time of entering such duty, had caused an action against another person.
+The statute of limitations applies during active duty and for an additional 60 days.

 Virginia